frisbro303/SignDNE/README.md

 ## Documentation
 `SignDNE` can be used as a Python library and as a standalone command line interface.

-Documentation for `SignDNE` is found in [docs.md](https://github.com/frisbro303/signDNE_Python/blob/main/docs.md), and includes a section specifically for the [command line interface](https://github.com/frisbro303/signDNE_Python/blob/main/docs.md#command-line-interface).
+Documentation for `SignDNE` is found in [docs.md](https://github.com/frisbro303/signDNE_Python/blob/main/docs.md), which includes a section specifically for the [command line interface](https://github.com/frisbro303/signDNE_Python/blob/main/docs.md#command-line-interface).

 ## Installation
 ![PyPI](https://img.shields.io/pypi/v/signDNE)